Dates: October 8 - 10, 2023

 Shona graduated from the University College Dublin with a Bachelor’s Degree in English and Spanish.
 She has a background in medical, insurance and financial administration.
 In her spare time, Shona loves to travel and enjoys planning trips all around the world.

 Built on genuine interactions and spontaneous connections, the Forum is a unique opportunity for timely and practical discussions while creating connections among preeminent leaders in international transfer pricing law.

 "The Forum is a great opportunity of learning through a sharing of experience processes.
 Reputable practitioners coming from various sectors and practices are encouraged to comment on the selected subjects of interest.
-The subjects are carefully picked up taking into account relevance and interest countries."Raquel Novais Partner Machado Meyer Brazil
+The subjects are carefully picked up taking into account relevance and interesting countries."Raquel Novais Partner Machado Meyer Sendacz Opice LLP Brazil

 Hear how our participants describe the practical benefits of our forums.